matrix-org/matrix-spec-proposals/README.md

 ready for final review, you should ask a member of the Spec Core Team to review it in the public [Spec Core Team Office room on Matrix](https://matrix.to/#/#sct-office:matrix.org).
-Someone from the SCT will then review it, and if all looks well will propose _Final Comment Period_ (FCP) to start.
+Someone from the SCT will then review it, and if all looks well will propose FCP to start.

 At this point, other members of the SCT will look at the proposal and consider